computamike/windgazer.github.io/_posts/2015-04-01-Automated-Bitbucket-to-Phonegap-2.md

 ---

-Continuing to build on our [previous article][p] that dealt with linking [Phonegap][1] to [Bitbucket][3], this post is going to walk you through creating a clean release branch.
+Continuing to build on our [previous article][p] that dealt with linking [Phonegap][1] to [Bitbucket][3], this post is going to walk you through creating a clean release directory.
-A clean orphan branch will allow you to keep the releases in the same repository.
-Yet, it also allows for a place to share code without distracting build configurations, documentation and whatever else is irrelevant to consumers of your project.
-I use this for my Phonegap builds as well as my [Bower][5] releases.
+It's nice to have a place where you can have automated tools mess with your code, but at the same time not messing with your actual codebase.

 I'll be building a reference implementation on *[grunt-build][6]* while working on this article, to validate my commands and hopefully to have a nice reference build to clone from when I start new projects.

 ## Creating a clean build

-I like being able to share my projects, even if sometimes I'm only sharing them with myself.
-However, often I don't want to be sharing all the development clutter, like tests, docs, and other dependencies.
-So, even if it's not required per se, I still end up creating a build stage into my project.
-As a target for the build I'm using an *orphan branch*.
-That way it's still part of the project repository, but yet stands on it's own.

 ### Create a build directory